KJM4120 – Inorganic Materials Chemistry

 - 2 mandatory assignments

-The?laboratory course is mandatory for?students at Materials Science for Energy and Nanotechnology (master's two years) and must be approved prior to the final examination.
+The?laboratory course is mandatory for?students at Materials Science for Energy and Nanotechnology (master) and must be approved prior to the final examination.

 A completed and approved laboratory course is valid for six semesters after the semester it was approved.
 After this period, you must complete the laboratory course again in order to prepare for the exam.